AMR unions want to take a chance on US Air merger

-Labor groups at bankrupt American Airlines said on Friday they support a potential merger with rival US Airways Group Inc in a deal they say would save more jobs than a plan by parent AMR Corp to reorganize as a stand-alone carrier.
+Labour groups at bankrupt American Airlines said on Friday they support a potential merger with rival US Airways Group Inc LCC.N in a deal they say would save more jobs than a plan by parent AMR Corp to reorganize as a stand-alone carrier.

 The unions representing American's pilots, flight attendants and ground workers said they struck a deal with US Airways that would preserve 6,200 of the 14,200 jobs American says it would cut if it pursues its current plan.

-Their joint statement supporting a merger is an unusual and dramatic twist that comes ahead of a showdown next week with AMR over the company's request in bankruptcy court for permission to void labor contracts and impose new terms.
+Their joint statement supporting a merger is an unusual and dramatic twist that comes ahead of a showdown next week with AMR (AAMRQ.PK) over the company's request in bankruptcy court for permission to void labour contracts and impose new terms.

 Airline consultant Robert Mann, a former AMR executive, said he cannot think of another occasion when airline unions actively supported a merger, because those deals usually mean job cuts.